mnx1y/Sn0wf4ll/README.md

 # Sn0wF4ll

+Credits:
+Uses jakeashacks empty_list and males use of files from LycaJB and other jailbreaks not publicly released

 UNSAFE BUILD: Installs Cydia and substrate (is a full jailbreak for 11.2.x)

 IF YOU VALUE YOUR DEVICE WAIT FOR UPDATES!!!